Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 Image: @roenigkfabrication

-Exact features can vary between chainsaws produced at different times and in different locations.
+Exact features can vary between chainsaws produced at different times and locations.

 Here are the standard features that you’ll find on most 359s: